The European Antitrust Review 2015 • Section 4: Country chapters

 The Finnish leniency system follows the leniency policy of the European Commission and the model programme of the European Competition Network.
 The FCCA has published a set of guidelines on the application of leniency rules.
 According to publicly available information, only two leniency applications out of a dozen submitted since 2004 have led to the uncovering of a cartel.

 The right of access to documents is relatively extensive in Finland.
 However, the authorities have applied a more restricted approach to that right in leniency cases in order to protect leniency applicants and the functioning of the system.
-According to section 17 of the Competition Act, the information submitted to the FCCA when applying for leniency cannot be used for other purposes than requiring an undertaking to bring an infringement to an end, imposing an obligation to supply, issuing a commitment decision, withdrawing a block exemption or for review of infringement fine proposal at the FCCA, the Market Court or the Supreme Administrative Court.
-The documents submitted as part of the leniency application are also protected by sections in the Act on the Openness of Government Activities concerning authorities’ investigations.
-According to the Openness Act, access to the documents may not be provided when it would compromise an investigation or the purpose of an investigation.
-Access must be also refused when it would cause damage to the concerned party unless there is an important reason to grant access.
+According to the Act on the Openness of Government Activities, access to documents may not be provided when it would compromise an investigation or the purpose of an investigation.
+In addition, section 17 of the Competition Act substantially restricts the use of the information submitted to the FCCA when applying for leniency.
 If a leniency applicant was placed in a disadvantageous position in subsequent proceedings, the incentives to file a leniency application would be seriously undermined.
 To secure the effective implementation of competition legislation and to protect a leniency applicant where necessary, leniency documents are generally defined as confidential.
-It remains to be seen how these rules are applied together with the constantly evolving EU case law on the subject.
+These rules seem to be in line with the recent EU case law on the subject.

 Abuse of dominant position

-Infringements related to the abuse of dominant position have received increasing attention from the FCCA, as recent cases and the aforementioned amendment proposing a fixed 30 per cent threshold in daily consumer goods retail market suggest.
+Infringements related to abuse of dominant position have received increasing attention from the FCCA during the last few years.
+The pending Valio case in the Market Court and the new fixed 30 per cent threshold in daily consumer goods retail market, as well as the ongoing investigations on the bonus card arrangements, are the main recent developments.

 Krogerus Attorneys Ltd